YL-eco/yifeiluo.github.io/research.md

     <details>
       <summary><em>Abstract</em></summary>
       <p>
-        I develop a dynamic model to study the interaction between intergenerational cultural value transmission and the elite's choice of regime ideology.
+        I develop a dynamic model to study the interaction between intergenerational cultural value transmission and the elite’s choice of regime ideology.
 The model allows regimes to be stationary, time-varying, and ultimately endogenously chosen by elites.
 I first show that, under any regime choice, the initial distribution of cultural values will almost surely lead to the extinction of one value.
 I then analyze a two-period regime sequence, demonstrating that the duration of the initial regime is critical in preventing ideological backlash when institutions change.
 I characterize the minimum duration required for early-period policymakers to ensure that their preferred cultural value dominates in the long run, regardless of future regime shifts.
 Finally, I endogenize regime choice by modeling elite preferences, showing how the initial cultural allocation determines whether long-term policy stabilizes or cycles, causing fluctuations in the dominant cultural value.
       </p>
     </details>
   </div>